 Client & Volunteer Stories

 I had a stroke almost 2 years ago.
 I spent time in both the Victoria and Nanaimo hospital.
 Initially there was a whole gamut of changes I experienced, both physically and emotionally.
 I had to think about what my life was now.
 I was unable to do things that came naturally to me like math, which was a huge part of my job.
 In restoring my confidence I needed to become productive.
 I needed to fill my life with new things so I started volunteering for the Nanaimo Brain Injury Society.
 It’s been a great journey so far.
 Hope is always going to be there for you short-term and long-term.
 Just keep putting one foot in front of the other.
-That’s how I live my life now
+That’s how I live my life now.

-Richard B
+Richard B.

-Over twenty years ago Darrel Viney sustained a severe brain injury in a vehicle crash.
+Over twenty years ago Darrel sustained a severe brain injury in a vehicle crash.
 It was a living nightmare for Darrel, complicated even further as a single parent with three dependent children.
 Darrel described the early days of his recovery as a very dark time in his life, riddled with pain, depression, and despair.

-Eventually, he started to recover from his injuries over the course of four years, and credits his recovery to the perseverance of his family, in particular his mother.
+Eventually, he started to recover from his injuries over the course of four years and credits his recovery to the perseverance of his family, in particular his mother.
 It was a time of a lot of ‘soul searching’ according to Darrel.
 When asked about resources and inspiration, Darrel did not hesitate to mention NBIS:

 “I always felt so welcome in the (NBIS) group.
 I was with people who knew how I felt.
 They truly understood my challenges.
 They helped me get back on track.
-Staff were great about always checking in with me to see how I was doing, and still are.
+Staff were great about always checking in with me to see how I was doing and still are.
 I don’t know what I would do without you guys”

 Fast forward twenty years, Darrel remains an integral part of the NBIS family.
 Every week he provides volunteer custodial services to NBIS, and he never misses a shift.
-Thank you Darrel for your volunteer service!
+Thank you, Darrel, for your volunteer service!

-Darrel Viney
+Darrel V.

 NBIS Volunteer